ibm-cloud-docs/sap/sap-terraform-nw-db2-ansible-existing-vpc.md

 For more information about Terraform on {{site.data.keyword.cloud_notm}}, see [Terraform on {{site.data.keyword.cloud_notm}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).

-For more information about using Terraform for creating only a VPC for SAP, without the SAP architecture, see [Creating single-tier virtual private cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).
+For more information about using Terraform for creating only a VPC for SAP, without the SAP architecture, see [Creating single-tier VPC for SAP on {{site.data.keyword.cloud}} VPC with Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).

 SAP One Support Notes that apply to this document:
 *	[SAP Note 84555 - Windows Server, Linux&reg;, and UNIX: Certified hardware](https://launchpad.support.sap.com/#/notes/84855)